 Step 1: Remove it from the box

-Before anything else, you’ll have to obviously remove the Google Nest Hub Max from the packaging.
-There’s an included quick start guide that shows step-by-step instructions on how to connect the power supply to the Nest Hub Max.
+Before anything else, you’ll obviously have to remove the Google Nest Hub Max from the packaging.
+There’s an included quick-start guide that shows step-by-step instructions on how to connect the power supply to the Nest Hub Max.
 Then again, you’ll want to think about where you want to place the smart display before connecting its power source.
-Once you connect the power chord to an outlet, the Nest Hub Max will automatically turn on.
+Once you connect the power cord to an outlet, the Nest Hub Max will automatically turn on.

 Step 2: Download the Google Home app

-If you’re an Android user, then chances are your smartphone already has the Google Home app pre-installed.
-If not, you’ll want to head on over to the Google Play Store to download it.
-Alternatively, iOS users will need to download the app through the App Store.
-And oh yeah, it’s a free download!
+If you’re an Android user, chances are your smartphone already has the Google Home app pre-installed.
+If not, you’ll want to head on over to the Google Play Store to download the free app.
+Alternatively, iOS users will need to download the free app through the App Store.

 Besides that, you’ll also want to download the Nest app, since it offers advanced features you can access that aren’t available through the Google Home app — such as viewing the history log, setting up activity zones, recognizing familiar faces, and much more.

 Step 3: Connect the Nest Hub Max to Wi-Fi via the app

 In order to establish a connection, you will need to connect the Google Nest Hub Max to your home’s Wi-Fi network using the Google Home app.
 This is accomplished by following the steps below.

 - Tap on the plus button at the top of the Home screen.

 - Choose the Set Up Device option.